marcoXbresciani/TKCompanionApp/README.md

 life pitier and use `npx react-native run-android`) that will prepare and launch your app, connecting to the Metro thing above.

+### How to build
+Once you should have used `expo build:android`, but it has been now superseded by `eas build`.
+So, install `eas-cli` with the command `npm install -g eas-cli` and run the following
+`eas build -p android`

 ## License
 [![GNU GPL](https://freedomdefined.org/upload/9/99/GPL_black.png)]()
 This is a freely licensed work, as explained in the [Definition of Free Cultural Works](https://freedomdefined.org/Definition).